 I rarely get my hair or nails done.
 At most, I get my hair cut 3-4 times a year.
-The only times I’ve gotten a manicure or pedicure have been when someone else was treating.
+The only times I received a manicure or pedicure were when someone else was treating.

 7 | Do you prefer long or short nails?

-I’d prefer to have long nails, but I keep short nails.
+I prefer to have long nails, but I typically keep short nails.
 As someone with poor vision who wears contacts, long nails scare me.
-Long nails make it harder to put in and take out contacts lenses.
+Long nails make it harder to put in and take out contact lenses.

 10 | Think of your favorite makeup brand, is it Drugstore, High End, Luxury or Indie?

-At this point, I’m not sure that I have a favorite brand because I enjoy different brands for different products.
-For example, my favorite foundation is from Urban Decay, my favorite shadows are from Huda Beauty and ColourPop, and my favorite blushes are made by CoverFX.
+At this point, I’m not sure that I have a favorite brand.
+I enjoy different brands for different products.
+For example, my favorite foundation is from Urban Decay.
+My favorite shadows are from Huda Beauty and ColourPop.
+Meanwhile, my favorite blushes are made by CoverFX.

-I wouldn’t say I’m boujee but I think I’m boujee adjacent.
-I have no problem dropping a ton of money on a singular makeup item, but I know that price does not determine quality, so I shop more affordable brands frequently.
+I’m not boujee but I’m boujee adjacent.
+I have no problem dropping a ton of money on a singular makeup item.
+However, I know that price does not determine quality.
+As such, I shop more affordable brands frequently.

-If I were to go off of the amount of money I spend in a calendar year on beauty products then I would certainly be considered boujee.
-I know I spend way more on beauty items than any one person should.
+If I were to go off of the amount of money I spend in a calendar year on beauty products then I am boujee.
+I spend way more on beauty items than any one person should.
 However, from a product price perspective, I am not a snob.
-I know that quality is not determined by price.
+Quality is not determined by the price.

-My collection reflects a true love of makeup because I own everything from super affordable drugstore brands to indie brands, prestige and luxury beauty.
-When it comes to products, I don’t discriminate.
 Do I spend more on indie, prestige, and luxury items than drugstore items?
 Sure.
-However, I do not exclusively shop for high end products.
+However, I do not exclusively shop for high-end products.